Sunday, August 16, 2020

 And, most, negligently, Kendi dismisses any Black responsibility for immorality, injustice, and killings.
 He never deals with Black crime, including the horrific slaughter by Blacks in Chicago, including many children.
 Instead, he blames everything on white racism!

-Kendi also denies that Blacks are responsible for vandalism, abuse, drug-use, prostitution, broken families, missing fathers, illegitimate children, promiscuity, etc. OR sometimes he does even worse, he justifies the immoral and the unjust by Blacks stating that those wrongs aren’t really wrong.
+Kendi also denies that Blacks are responsible for vandalism, abuse, drug-use, prostitution, broken families, missing fathers, illegitimate children, promiscuity, etc. OR sometimes he does even worse, Kendi justifies immoral and the unjust actions by Blacks claiming that those wrong actions aren’t really wrong!

 I was tempted to next write that Kendi has done a “white-wash” of American history, but, heck, he would no doubt accuse me of racist speech.